CongducPham/LowCostLoRaGw/README.md

 ========

 - a simple, user-friendly web admin interface to configure and update your gateway
+	- open a browser and go to http://`gw_ip_address`/admin
 	- [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/gw_web_admin/README.md)
 	- [Tutorial](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-GW-web-admin.pdf)
+	- `raspap-webgui` from https://github.com/billz/raspap-webgui has been integrated and can be accessed at http://`gw_ip_address`/raspap-webgui.
+When the gateway is configured as a WiFi client, `raspap-webgui` is especially useful to dynamically discover and configure additional WiFi networks.
+Read this [section](https://github.com/CongducPham/LowCostLoRaGw/tree/master/gw_full_latest#make-your-gateway-a-wifi-client) prior to use `raspap-webgui`.
 - simple, flexible and generic cloud management approach
 	- [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-NewCloud.md)
 	- Look at the provided cloud script examples to see how IoT clouds such as ThingSpeak, GroveStreams, MQTT,... are supported